digidotcom/xbee-java/examples/communication/ReceiveDataSample/ReadMe.txt

   Introduction
   ------------
-  This is a sample Java application to show how data packets are received from another XBee device on the same network.
+  This sample Java application shows how data packets are received from another XBee device on the same network.

   The application prints the received data to the standard output in ASCII and hexadecimal formats after the sender address.